Mary was born in Lyme Regis in Dorset, England on the 21st of May 1799.

 The Jurassic Coast at Charmouth, Dorset

 Mary’s father died when she was 11.
-Mary took over the family business selling fossils to tourists.
-Mary continued to read and learn as much as she could about fossils.
+Mary then took over the family business selling fossils to tourists.
+She continued to read and learn as much as she could about fossils.

 Mary’s discovery of the ichthyosaur

 At the age of 12, a year after her father died, Mary made her first major discovery, along with her brother Joseph.
 Joseph dug up the skull of an ichthyosaur.
 A few months later, Mary found the skeleton of the ichthyosaur.The ichthyosaur skeleton looked like a big crocodile.

 Other important discoveries

 By her early 20’s Mary had taken on the leading role in her family business.
 She mostly found ammonite and belemnite fossils, and sold these on her stall .

 Mary was the inspiration behind the tongue twister “she sells sea shells by the sea shore”.
 Over the next few years, Mary’s reputation as a brave and intrepid fossil hunter grew as she made more and more impressive finds.

 On 10 December 1823, she found the first complete Plesiosaurus .
 In 1828, she found the first British example of a pterosaur.
 This looked like a flying dragon.

 By 1826 Mary had saved enough money to buy her own house.
 The house had a glass window front and Mary decided to use this for her own shop.
 She called her shop “Anning’s Fossil Depot”.

 Lots of important people from all around the world, including America, visited Mary’s shop.